openstack/operations-guide/doc/ops-guide/source/ch_arch_cloud_controller.rst

 ``glance-registry``.
 The former is responsible for the delivery of images; the compute node uses it to download images from the back end.
-The latter maintains the metadata information associated with virtual machine images and requires a database.glance glance registryglance glance API servermetadata OpenStack Image service andImage service design considerationsdesign considerations images
+The latter maintains the metadata information associated with virtual machine images and requires a database.

 The ``glance-api`` part is an abstraction layer that allows a choice of back end.
 Currently, it supports: